Our All-Star Guide on How to Create an Email Marketing Campaign

 Which example email resonates with you the most?

 Now that you know how to speak to your subscribers on a personal level, how do you communicate with them and establish the relationship without pushing sales?
-Here's a list of emails you can try that will benefit your list and set you up for success in your email marketing strategy.
+Here's different types of emails you can try that will benefit your list and set you up for success as you learn how to create an email marketing campaign; and fine-tune your email deliverability.

 If you haven't already, you may want to consider setting up an autoresponder to send a welcome email to every new person who joins your email list.

-It doesn't have to be long or in-depth, but it's nice for you to reach out to new people and get the relationship started off on the right foot.
+It doesn't have to be long or in-depth, but will play a crucial role in creating an email marketing campaign that establishes trust with new members.
+A welcome email provides a nice way for you to reach out to new people to get the relationship started off on the right foot.

 You can introduce yourself, tell them a little bit about who you are and how you can serve them with your business.
 You can even link to some “start here” content so they can familiarize themselves with your business.

-You can even encourage them to reply, and tell you a little bit about themselves and what goals they have related to your niche.
+Encourage them to reply and tell you a little bit about themselves and what goals they have related to your niche.

 Not only will you get to know your subscribers better, you'll get some great ideas for future content or even courses that you wouldn't have thought of before.